Northeast Farm Separation ProjectHB

 Mercer Vu Farm, located in the Chesapeake Bay watershed, has been owned and operated by the Hissong family since 1949.
 Currently, the farm is a joint partnership between Ron and Judy Hissong and their two sons, Rod and Rick.
 The farm underwent an expansion in 2002 and now houses 1,500 dairy cows and heifers.
 Nearly a decade ago, the Hissongs installed a first-stage screw press to help remove polluting nutrients from their manure.
 That separator, however, only removes 15% of the solids.

-Through this project, the Hissongs will install a decanter centrifuge system on their farm to complement the less-efficient separator.
+Through this project, the Hissongs installed a decanter centrifuge system on their farm to complement the less-efficient separator.
 Using centrifugal force, decanting centrifuges press solids onto the inside wall of a horizontal or vertical cylinder.
 This process significantly improves the efficiency of the separation.
-With the installation of the new equipment, the Hissongs will be able to remove 80% of the solids from their manure and significantly reduce manure hauling costs.
+With the installation of the new equipment, the Hissongs can remove 80% of the solids from their manure and significantly reduce manure hauling costs.

 Sustainable Development Benefits